Australia’s ibis- What’s the difference?

 As the species name suggests, the Australian white ibis and straw-necked ibis are closely related, however are very different in appearance and behaviour.
-Despite these differences the straw-necked ibis is often overlooked as a white ibis.
+However, the straw-necked ibis is often overlooked or assumed to be a dark-coloured white ibis.

 Chances are you are more familiar with the Australian white ibis, whose range has become increasingly coastal and urban in recent decades.
 Although straw-necked ibis can be seen feeding on irrigated ovals in urban areas, their range is more concentrated to the drier pastoral lands and interior wetlands of Australia, especially inland southeast Australia.
 The two species do occur together, particularly within wetlands of the Murray-Darling Basin where they nest together in colonies and forage alongside on surrounding land.

 From a distance, foraging straw-necked ibis are easily distinguishable from Australian white ibis by their black wings and back.
 Viewed closer, straw-necked ibis have distinctive straw-like feathers on their neck (their namesake).
 Telling the two species apart in flight can be a little more challenging, however the black wings of the straw-necked ibis usually give it away

 We’ve put together a guide with the distinguishing physical features of both species- please note that some of these features (particularly feather colour & quality) become more pronounced when the bird is breeding.
 The images below are of birds in breeding plumage.